You are using an old browser with security vulnerabilities and can not use the features of this website.

-The University has been participating in the “Internationalization of Universities” re-audit since October 1, 2016.
-The process will continue until March 2020.
+Until March 2020 the University is participating in the “Internationalization of Universities” re-audit.
 The university-wide implementation plan drawn up as part of the re-audit focuses on the following fields of action: “study and teaching,” “research,” “knowledge and technology transfer,” “steering and services” and “framework conditions and strategic direction.”
 In addition, the University of Potsdam is responding to the dynamics of internationalization with three new strategic fields of action: “internationalization by digitalization,” “the internationalization of teacher training” and “internationalization through global topics.”

 The opportunities offered by digitalization are used both for international cooperation and the systematic interlinking of digitalization and internationalization.
 The University of Potsdam is one of the few universities whose strategy documents contain references to digitalization and internationalization.
 In Potsdam, an original systematic approach was developed for the strategic field of action “internationalisation by digitalization” and anchored in the central strategy documents (internationalization, e-learning and IT strategy) and documented in the form of good practices.
 In the Online International Learning (OIL.UP) project, teaching is internationalized through e-learning tools and collaborative scenarios across more than one university location.
 This offers students a wide range of possibilities for digital mobility, opens up a bridge to physical incoming or outgoing mobility, and promotes intercultural skills as well as language skills.
 With the ConnAct.UP web application, a completely new approach to professional and social networking has been chosen to make international (research) projects visible to the entire university.
 In connection with the ConnAct.UP application, the University of Potsdam is tackling the topic of modern research data management, knowledge generation and transfer as well as the development of intelligent interfaces that will affect the entire German and international research landscape.